Differences Between Cash Flow and Free Cash Flow

 |8.
 Where is it used?||Cash flow is one of the four most important financial statements in financial accounting.||Free Cash Flow is used to calculate the valuation under the DCF Method.|

 |9.
 Source||To create a cash flow analysis, an income statement is required.||To calculate free cash flow, the income statement is required as well.|

 Cash flow and free cash flow may seem like similar concepts, but they are completely different.

 The basic difference is the way they’re used.
 One is used to gaze the viability of a business.
 Another is used to find out the valuation of a business before investing.

 As an investor, you need to look at both of them to have a holistic picture of the business.
-But if you compare between cash flow and free cash flow in terms of importance, cash flow analysis should be your first preference.
-Because after ascertaining the net cash flow from cash flow statement, you can always compute free cash flow from there!
+But if you compare cash flow and free cash flow in terms of importance, cash flow analysis should be your first preference.
+Because after ascertaining the net cash flow from the cash flow statement, you can always calculate free cash flow from there!